vHitsuji/MultimodalGame/README.md

 # MultimodalGame

-This is a framework for studying multi-agent emergent communication It enables a user to investigate the cultural and communicative aspects of a linguistic community of trainable agents based on deep learning and reinforcement learning
+This is a framework for studying multi-agent emergent communication.

 ## Installation